-Gas overdensities often take the form of spiral arms in the disk, but under the right conditions lead to the quick formation of gas giant planets and brown dwarfs.
+Self-gravitating gas overdensities often take the form of spiral arms in the disk, but under the right conditions lead to the quick formation of gas giant planets and brown dwarfs.
 My job is to model the ideal mass and cooling constraints that lead to planets.
-To do this I use finite difference hydrodynamic simulation codes, like PENCIL, PLUTO and RAMSES, to model local and global effects relating to gravitational instabilities.
+Once formed fragments may rapidly migrate, leading to growth, metal enrichment or destruction.
+To model this I use finite difference hydrodynamic simulation codes, like PENCIL, PLUTO and Athena++, to model local and global effects relating to gravitational instabilities.

-For more details, including a gallery of selected results, click here or on "Research" above to the left.
+For more details, including list of publications and a collection of images and movies, click here or on the "Research" header above to the left.